mattlibera/docs/community.md

 ## Discord

-If you're in need of help, a second pair of eyes or a chat then [join the community on our Discord Server](https://discord.gg/Vev5CyE).
+If you're in need of help, a second pair of eyes, or a chat then [join the community on our Discord Server](https://discord.gg/Vev5CyE).

 ## GitHub